 Leadership Overview

-Driven by a commitment to student success, Harrison School District Two is dedicated to graduating college- and career-ready students equipped with the knowledge, skills, attitudes, and behaviors necessary for personal achievement and positive societal contribution.
+Driven by a commitment to student success, Harrison School District Two is dedicated to graduating college- and career-ready students with the knowledge, skills, attitudes, and behaviors necessary for personal achievement and positive societal contribution.

-Driven by a commitment to student success, Harrison School District Two is dedicated to graduating college- and career-ready students equipped with the knowledge, skills, attitudes, and behaviors necessary for personal achievement and positive societal contribution.
+Driven by a commitment to student success, Harrison School District Two is dedicated to graduating college- and career-ready students with the knowledge, skills, attitudes, and behaviors necessary for personal achievement and positive societal contribution.

 Leadership Roles at Harrison School District Two